What to do with the horses during a lightning storm!

 - If a target was so awesome the first time, lightning will come back!
 If lightning has hit your farm once, it probably will again.

 This shelter has properly grounded lightning rods

 Protect your farm and your horses from lightning.

 - One is to have a grounding system for all structures on the farm.
 Metal buildings (and all buildings really) can literally explode when struck by lightning – that’s a lot of sharp debris flying around.
 There is also the chance of fire.
 Adding a lightning rod takes the energy of the lightning strike and guides it into the ground, saving your structure.

 - Another farm tip is to fence off single trees with non-conductive materials so your horses don’t seek shelter there.
 Give them other, safer options.
-If you live in a lightning-prone area and your structures do not have lightning rods – it may be best to put your horses out instead of putting them in a barn or structure that can explode or catch fire if struck by lightning.
+If you live in a lightning-prone area and your structures do not have lightning rods – it may be best to put your horses out instead of in a barn or structure that can explode or catch fire if struck by lightning.
 If you are unsure of what your barn and structures have in the way of lightning rods – time to call an electrician for a checkup.